Mastering Group Exercises: Your Path to Assessment Day Success

-- You can listen to my podcast on how to succeed in a group exercise here.
+- You can listen to our podcast on how to succeed in a group exercise here.

 - You can get hold of a full suite of interview preparation tools here.

 The group exercise (sometimes called the ‘group discussion’) is a common assessment centre activity which is widely used by most major employers in the UK and US.

 A group of candidates work together to perform an activity while being watched by assessors.
 The assessors will make notes and score the candidates based on their respective contributions to the exercise.

 The group exercise can take a variety of forms.
 You may need to:

 - Discuss a general topic or area of current affairs (e.g., “Migrants from Europe are draining the economy of the UK”)

 - Debate a work-related problem before finding a solution and presenting it back to the assessors as a group

 - Complete a task (For example, work through a case-study, role-play scenario, or solve a puzzle.)